 2025 | Volume 26 | Issue 4

-Recently, I spent a weekend in Melbourne with our Censor in Chief, Dr Philip Morreau, and around 20 assessors from across Australia and Aotearoa New Zealand.
-Our goal was to work through the backlog of Specialist International Medical Graduate (SIMG) assessments from January 2021 to July 2024, a period when our standards did not fully align with those of the Medical Board of Australia.
+Recently, I spent a weekend in Melbourne with our Censor in Chief, Dr Philip Morreau, and an assessment and approval panel of 20 assessors from across Australia and Aotearoa New Zealand.
+Our goal was to work through the backlog of Specialist International Medical Graduate (SIMG) assessments from January 2021 to July 2024, a period when our standards did not fully align from those of the Medical Board of Australia (MBA).

 More broadly, SIMGs are a vital part of our health systems.
 They bring valuable skills and experience that benefit our patients and our profession.
-We are committed to making SIMG assessments as efficient as possible while ensuring they remain appropriately robust for the Australian and Aotearoa New Zealand contexts.
+We are committed to making SIMG assessments as efficient as possible while maintaining a high standard of safety and appropriate scrutiny for the Australian and Aotearoa New Zealand contexts.
 Our responsibility is to balance workforce needs with patient safety, and there is no one-size-fits-all approach.
 With governments on both sides of the Tasman exploring expedited pathways for SIMGs, we see ourselves as integral to achieving that balance and upholding the standards our patients and the public expect.

-We are aiming to reduce the turnaround time for SIMG assessments to just six weeks in Australia.
-We believe that is achievable without compromising on safety.
+We have reduced the processing time for all SIMG assessments significantly, meeting the MBA KPIs in a vast majority of cases.
 In Aotearoa New Zealand, the aim is to consistently provide timely advice to the Medical Council of New Zealand even while demand for assessments continues to grow.
 Ultimately, this is about doing right by SIMGs and by the communities we serve.

 Opportunities to connect and grow